himanshuteotia/deep-learning-NLP/statistics.md

 >*Prescriptive*

-In statistics there is nothing like threshold value (single value) always there be a range like (120 - 140)
+In statistics there is nothing like threshold value (single value) always there be a range like (120 - 140).
+Because when we express probability in percentage like I am 95% sure about this thing.